kazurayam/ReactInputField/README.md

 Why they don't do that?
 I suppse, because their React apps as AUT (*Application Under Test*) run inside their private network so that the posters can not tell others "Please have a look at this URL on the Internet".

 I would argue, however, I can never understand the problems unless I can see the problem is reproduced with a live URL accessble on my machine.
-Therefore I want to lauch a React-based AUT locally on my machine.
+Therefore I want to launch a React-based AUT locally on my machine.
 How can I do it?

 ## Proposed Solution